FGA-DIKU/EHR/corebehrt/main/README.md

 ## 1. Create Data

-The COREBEHRT pipeline requires input data in the [MEDS (Medical-Event-Data-Standard)](https://github.com/Medical-Event-Data-Standard/meds) format, which is a standardized structure for longitudinal healthcare data.
+The BONSAI pipeline requires input data in the [MEDS (Medical-Event-Data-Standard)](https://github.com/Medical-Event-Data-Standard/meds) format, which is a standardized structure for longitudinal healthcare data.
 You can use [ehr2meds](https://github.com/FGA-DIKU/ehr2meds) to convert your raw healthcare data into MEDS format.
 `create_data` is the first step in the pipeline and is used to convert MEDS data into features and tokenize them.
 Feature creation done by `FeatureCreator` class in `corebehrt/functional/features/creators.py`.
 Consists of: